-The German far-right party Die Rechte ("The Right," DR) was founded in 2012 by Christian Worch along with other former members of the party Deutsche Volksunion ("German People's Union," DVU) in protest of their party having merged with the National Democratic Party (NPD) in 2011.12
+The German far-right party Die Rechte ("The Right," DR) was founded in 2012 by Christian Worch along with other former members of the party Deutsche Volksunion ("German People's Union," DVU) in protest of their party having merged with the National Democratic Party (NPD) in 2011.1 2

-The party founder Christian Worch (*1956) is one of the leading cadre of the neo-Nazi milieu in Germany, and convicted multiple times on accounts such as assault, incitement, and dissemination of Nazi propaganda.
+The party founder Christian Worch (*1956) is one of the leading cadre of the neo-Nazi milieu in Germany since the 1970s, and convicted multiple times on accounts, such as assault, incitement, and dissemination of Nazi propaganda.

 In the competition of wooing former DVU members to join one of the various far-right minority parties, Die Rechte positioned itself somewhere between the neo-Nazi NPD and more moderate right-wing populist parties such as the Pro-Bewegung ("Pro Movement") or Die Republikaner ("The Republicans").
-This was just a year before the swooping success of the Alternative for Germany when it emerged in 2013.
+However, various political observers classify the party as openly neo-Nazi and even more radical than the NPD.6

 On February 8, 2019, DR's foreign affairs representative Matthias Deyda spoke at the fascist "Day of Honor" in Budapest, Hungary, which drew a crowd of around 3000 people.
 The event was commemorating the Arrow Cross Party, which had collaborated with Nazi Germany.
 Deyda concluded his speech with a quotation from Adolf Hitler.10

-On April 20, 2019, Die Rechte published a news item on their website that there had been a meeting in Sofia, Bulgaria, where Deyda took part as DR's foreign affairs representative.8 In the meeting the following groups decided on a an alliance entitled "Fortress Europe" (Festung Europa):
+On April 20, 2019, Die Rechte published a news item on their website that there had been a meeting in Sofia, Bulgaria, where Deyda took part as DR's foreign affairs representative.11 In the meeting the following groups decided on a an alliance entitled "Fortress Europe" (Festung Europa):

 1. Бытарски Национален Съюз (БНС) / Bulgarian National Union (BNS) - Bulgaria